ronaldjohnatanoso/sleepy-longform/README.md

 Run chrome_binary_dl.sh inside chrome_binary_setup folder to setup the browser binary to use

+## Put a credentials.json from google sheets api service

 ## Google Sheets

 Name a sheet 'Google Accounts'